rw-dalai/javascript-introduction/30_JavaScript-VS-Java.md

 ### JavaScript

 - **No Compiler**: There is no JavaScript Compiler that checks the code for `type errors` or `syntax errors` during development.
-- **Errors during Runtime**: If there are any errors the code will still run e.g. in the browser, but causes `runtime errors` and unexpected behavior.
+- **Errors during Runtime**: If there are any errors the code will still run but causes `runtime errors` and unexpected behavior.

 <img src="./_assets/js-type-error.png" style="margin-left: 50px; margin-top: 20px; margin-bottom: 20px" width="500"/>